₹24.5

 About Mucoresp Oral Drops

-Take Mucoresp Oral Drops as prescribed.
-Your doctor will recommend how often you take Mucoresp Oral Drops based on your medical condition.
-Some people may experience nausea, taste change, and numbness in the mouth, tongue and throat.
-Most of these side effects of Mucoresp Oral Drops do not require medical attention and gradually resolve over time.
+Mucoresp Oral Drops may cause side effects such as nausea, changes in taste, and numbness in the mouth, tongue, and throat.
+Most of these side effects do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Uses of Mucoresp Oral Drops